 Which Peanut Butter Brands are Safe for Dogs?

 Some brands that offer safe peanut butter free of xylitol are Dog Lab, Trader Joe’s, and Teddie Super Chunky Peanut Butter.
 Opt for one of these if you want the best peanut butter for your dog.

 Can Dogs have Crunchy Peanut Butter?

 Yes, absolutely.
 As long as it’s a peanut butter without Xylitol, it doesn’t really matter if it’s crunchy or smooth.
 Both can be safely given to your dog as a treat.

 How Many Calories are There in a Serving of Peanut Butter?

 A 1-tbsp serving of peanut butter has 90–100 calories, most of which are from fat.
 With such a high caloric content, it’s clear you shouldn’t offer your dog any more peanut butter than is necessary for administering meds or getting your dog to cooperate during bath time.

+While many dogs enjoy the taste of peanut butter, it's essential to consider their health and safety when incorporating it into their diet.
 Hope this article helps!
 Be sure to share it with your fellow dog lovers to spread the joy of peanut butter, and let us know your experience with dogs and peanut butter in the comments section below!